ibm-cloud-docs/codeengine/serviceendpt.md

-## Accessing your app securely with service endpoints
+## Accessing your application securely with service endpoints
 {: #serviceendpt-ce-access-app}

 1. From your {{site.data.keyword.codeengineshort}} project, confirm that your application is configured with a `visibility=private` setting.
-See [Deploying your app with a private endpoint](/docs/codeengine?topic=codeengine-application-workloads#app-endpoint-private).
+See [Deploying your application with a private endpoint](/docs/codeengine?topic=codeengine-application-workloads#app-endpoint-private).

 2. Retrieve the URL of the {{site.data.keyword.codeengineshort}} application that is exposed to the private network.
 The URL is in the following format: `<app>.<uuid>.private.<region>.codeengine.appdomain.cloud`.
-    * From the {{site.data.keyword.codeengineshort}} console, go to the **Domain mappings** tab for your application to view the visibility of an app and its available URLs.
+    * From the {{site.data.keyword.codeengineshort}} console, go to the **Domain mappings** tab for your application to view the visibility of an application and its available URLs.
     * From the [{{site.data.keyword.codeengineshort}} CLI](/docs/codeengine?topic=codeengine-install-cli), use the [**`ibmcloud ce application get`**](/docs/codeengine?topic=codeengine-cli#cli-application-get) command with the `--option url` option.
 In the following example, because the visibility of the `myapp` is set to  `visibility=private`, specifying `--option url` with this command outputs the URL to the private network.

         ```txt